D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Design

-To compute $ R_{b\&w}(o_i,o_g)$, we follows the B\&W framework, which defines a feature set, $\textbf{f} = \{f_1,f_2,...\}$, e.g., average number of commas per line, and their associated weights, $\textbf{w} = \{w_1,w_2,...\}$.
+To compute $ R_{b\&w}(o_i,o_g)$, we follow the B\&W framework, which defines a feature set, $\textbf{f}_{b\&w} = \{f_1,f_2,...\}$, e.g., average number of commas per line, and their associated weights, $\textbf{w}_{b\&w} = \{w_1,w_2,...\}$.
 Specifically, we first apply B\&W to $o_i$ and $o_g$ to obtain two absolute scores.
 We then compute their relative difference and pass this value through a sigmoid function to map it into the range [-1,1], yielding a normalized, relative readability score.
 Formally,

-Nevertheless, certain general features, e.g., total line number, remain outside the scope of $R_{b\&w}(o_i,o_g)$.
-Fortunately, $R_{R2I}(o_i,o_g)$ includes these features, $\textbf{f}$ and their associated weights $\textbf{w}$ within its \textit{conflicting features} and \textit{generic features} categories.
-Our implementation follows the methodology established in the original research paper to generate the $R_{R2I}(o_i,o_g)$.
+Nevertheless, certain decompilation-specific features remain outside the scope of $R_{b\&w}(o_i,o_g)$.
+Fortunately, $R_{R2I}(o_i,o_g)$ includes these features, $\textbf{f}_{R2I}$ and their associated weights $\textbf{w}_{R2I}$.
+Our implementation follows the methodology established in the original paper to generate the $R_{R2I}(o_i,o_g)$.
 Through renormalization of the feature-associated weights, $R_{R2I}(o_i,o_g)$ produces values within the range [-1,1], calculated using the following approach:

-For $\gamma$ and $\delta$ in \Cref{readabilityequ}, we allow users to adjust their values according to their specific needs.
+, where $r$ is a binary indicator taking values in {0,1} to distinguish two types of feature groups (r=1, when features belongs to smaller values imply better readability, r=0, when larger values imply better readability).
+By combining B\&W and R2I, we define an overall readability score in which $\gamma$ and $\delta$ weight each metric’s contributions as follows: